friedrichor/TIGER/README.md

 &emsp;&emsp;We believe that solving this problem with MLLMs (Multimodal Large Language Models) is very promising.
 However, the current mainstream MLLMs, such as GPT-4, LLaVA, only have the ability to perceive and understand images, and they can well solve the problems of Image Captioning, VQA, etc., but do not have the ability to generate images.

 &emsp;&emsp;Our research focuses on `open-domain` `multimodal` dialogue generation `with image generation capability`.
 - On the one hand, MLLMs with image generation capability are scarce.
-Through our experience about them, the quality of the generated images and the relevance of the images with the conversational context are not satisfactory.
+Based on our experience with this kind of MLLMs, such as [GILL](https://arxiv.org/abs/2305.17216), [Emu](https://arxiv.org/abs/2307.05222), the timing to respond with images, as well as the quality of the generated image and the relevance of the image with the conversational context are not satisfactory.
-- On the other hand, as far as we know, there aren't any MLLMs focusing on multimodal open-domain conversation, and most of them are still focusing on VQA scenarios.
+- On the other hand, as far as we know, there aren't any MLLMs focusing on multimodal open-domain conversation, and most of them are still focusing on VQA scenarios, including [MiniGPT-4](http://arxiv.org/abs/2304.10592), [LLaVA](http://arxiv.org/abs/2304.08485), [MultiModal-GPT](http://arxiv.org/abs/2305.04790), [InstructBLIP](http://arxiv.org/abs/2305.06500), [Qwen-VL](http://arxiv.org/abs/2308.12966), etc.

 &emsp;&emsp;Undeniably, applying MLLMs to our approach is a promising topic, and we will also refine it in our future work.